Movie Recording Quality

 - Commercially available software may not be able to display RAW movies recorded by this camera.
 For compatibility information, contact the software manufacturer.

-- To prioritize gradation in highlights, set Canon Log to [On].
+- To prioritize gradation in highlights, specify Canon Log.
 This is recommended for Cinema EOS and RAW movies.

 Cards That Can Record Movies